 In addition to the Code of Virginia, VITA's procurement professionals and those acting on behalf of any VITA-delegated agency procurement shall:

 - Abide by the National Institute of Governmental Purchasing, Inc. (NIGP) Code of Ethics.

 - Exhibit the highest ideals of honor and integrity in all public and personal relationships in order to merit the respect and inspire the confidence of the Commonwealth's agencies and suppliers and the citizens being served.

-- Provide and foster a procurement environment where all business concerns, large businesses or DSBSD certified small businesses and small businesses owned by women-minorities and service-disabled veterans (SWaM) businesses, or micro businesses are afforded an equal opportunity to compete for the Commonwealth’s business.
+- Provide and foster a procurement environment where all business concerns, large businesses or DSBSD certified small businesses and small businesses owned by women-minorities and service-disabled veterans (SWaM) businesses, or micro businesses certified small, women-owned, minority-owned, service-disabled veteran-owned businesses, or micro businesses are afforded an equal opportunity to compete for the Commonwealth's business.

 - Avoid the intent and appearance of unethical or compromising practices in actions, relationships and communications, while also avoiding the appearance of impropriety or any action which might reasonably result in the perception of impropriety.

 - Conduct all procurement activities on behalf of the Commonwealth in accordance with the laws of the Commonwealth, obeying all relevant laws and remaining alert to any and all legal ramifications of procurement decisions.